Valery Tsepkalo: 2020 presidential campaign

 Investigating Committee.
-Tsepkalo called Lukashenko's insulting comments "an ordinary practice in the current political system" and explained them as an awkward attempt to raise his ratings.
-The candidate announced that he wanted to "reintroduce respect, return respect to all Belarusians".
-He also commented that Lukashenko's security should be guaranteed after his resignation.
+Tsepkalo called Lukashenko's comments "an ordinary practice in the current political system" and explained them as an awkward attempt to raise his ratings.
+Tsepkalo announced that he wanted to "reintroduce respect, return respect to all Belarusians".
+He also said that Lukashenko's security should be guaranteed after his resignation.

 On 20 May 2020, 884 activists were registered by the Central Election Commission of the Republic of Belarus and started a campaign to collect signatures in Tsepkalo's support.
 By early July they collected about 220,000 signatures, 160,000 were approved and provided to the Election Commission.
 The Commission said only 75,249 were valid — less than the 100,000 needed.
-Also the Commission discovered discrepancy in Veronika Tsepkalo declared and actual income.
-More than 94,36% of signatures were rejected only because the signers didn't put in the date.
+The Commission also claimed a discrepancy between Veronika Tsepkalo's declared and actual income.
+Almost all the signatures were rejected only because the signers did not put in the date.
 Experts highlighted that it was actually impossible to perform a thorough graphological examination of thousands of signatures in several days.
-Tsepkalo's team believed the rejection was unreasoned, disputed the Committee decision and challenged it in the High Court, but without success.
-The Committee acknowledged violations only in Babruysk, the results in the rest of the regions were called "not having any grounds to be doubted".
+Tsepkalo's team believed the rejection was groundless, disputed the Committee decision and challenged it in the High Court, but without success.
+The Committee acknowledged violations only in Babruysk; the results in the rest of the regions were described as "not having any grounds to be doubted".
 When the voters applied for a reexamination of the collected signatures and documents, the Committee refused on the pretext that there were no such procedures.
-At that time the candidate could not make a public appearance because he was in isolation after COVID-19 exposure.
+Tsepkalo could not make a public appearance because he was in isolation after COVID-19 exposure.
 Meanwhile, Veronika Tsepkalo explained the difference between her actual and declared incomes.
 According to her, the Election Committee announced her income before interest and taxes and also included incomes in kind.